The Battle of Hastings: A Clash of Shields

 Comparative Analysis: Shield Effectiveness by the Numbers

 • Arrow penetration: Round shields (10 mm linden wood with rawhide) stopped 78% of arrows fired from a 70-pound warbow at 30 meters.
-Kite shields (same construction but larger area) stopped 85%, but the larger surface area meant more arrows stuck before hitting a vital area.
+Kite shields (same construction but larger area) stopped 85%, but the larger surface area meant more arrows stuck before reaching a vital area.

 • Shield durability: After 60 arrow impacts, round shields averaged 12 cracks requiring repair; kite shields showed 8 cracks due to thicker rims and curvature.